sloweyyy/OnlineContestManagementSystem/README.md

-## Online Contest Management System
+## Online Contest Management System - Backend API

-This project implements a comprehensive backend API to manage online contests, offering a user-friendly platform for organizations, companies, or individuals to create, promote, and manage contests, with streamlined registration and payment functionalities.
+This project provides a comprehensive backend API for managing online contests.
+It offers a platform for organizations and individuals to create, manage, and promote contests, including streamlined registration and payment processing.

 ### Table of Contents